Overview of Wethersfield

 Given that its history is a large part of Wethersfield's appeal, residents here enjoy a strong connection to the city's past.
 In 1634, adventurers from Watertown, Mass., discovered the deep bend in the Connecticut River.
 Here, they developed a pattern of trade with local Native American tribes and began to build a commerce-driven settlement.
 The town grew throughout the next decade and was named Wethersfield upon its incorporation.

-Today, Wethersfield's historic nature is pivotal to the its success.
-A vibrant tourism industry helps support the town's many locally owned restaurants, shops, boutiques and businesses.
+Today, Wethersfield's historic nature is pivotal to its success.
+A vibrant tourism industry helps support the town's many locally owned restaurants, shops, boutiques, and businesses.
 Those searching for apartments in Wethersfield will be pleased to discover that despite its high desirability, the town's cost of living index is only 108, which is just 8 percent higher than the national average.
 Though the town remains suburban in nature, nearly 20 percent of residents live and work within the city, while many commute into Wethersfield from other nearby cities.
 As a result, the town's population only experiences a minimal change during working hours.
 This keeps businesses thriving and streets bustling, allowing residents to enjoy a high quality of life.

 Wethersfield Attractions and Special Events

 Because of its thriving tourism industry, Wethersfield is home to a variety of attractions.
 Visitors flock to the town's many historic buildings, many of which are operated by the Wethersfield Historical Society.
-Some of these must-sees include Hurlbut-Dunham House, Cove Warehouse, Captain James Francis House, Buttolph-Williams House, Old Academy Library and Webb-Deane-Stevens Museum.
+Some of these must-sees include the Hurlbut-Dunham House, Cove Warehouse, Captain James Francis House, Buttolph-Williams House, Old Academy Library, and the Webb-Deane-Stevens Museum.
 The community also enjoys the Taste of Wethersfield event, which offers numerous delicious dining options from the town's many local cooks and culinary artisans.

 If you are looking for an apartment for rent or a house rental in Wethersfield, Conn., search for rental properties at Rent.com®.